rebecca-weiss/HealthApp/README.md

 ## Author: Rebecca Weiss

-Data mining project to run analyses and visualize data from the Apple Health app
+Data mining project to run analyses and visualize data from the Apple Health app from 1/1/2016 - 4/1/2022

 *Notes: folder called 'apple_health_export' where all data is, but is massive so in .gitignore